JasonOstroski/platformworkshop2023/README.md

 # Here's how to install and run the Dynatrace Platform Workshop!
-Note: This is the first iteration of this workshop.
-There are many updates I'd like to do to reduce the footprint (maybe only use 1-2 app instead of 3) and to build out the use cases further.
-Also, all the images are going to move to GitHub to have all of the assets in one spot.
-The only way to host images in GitHub (the only way I've found that works with Notebooks) is to open an issue and copy the iamge to it.

 ## Workshop Format
 * This workshop is intended to be a hands on introduction to Grail and the new Dynatrace platform.